MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/xcuitest/upload-extension.md

 ## Build For Testing

-To run a test in App Center, you must build your application and an XCUITest bundle.
+To run a test in App Center, build your application and an XCUITest bundle.
 To do this, run the following command from the root of your application project directory:

 ```shell
 $ rm -rf DerivedData